Homebrew/brew.sh/_posts/2018-08-05-security-incident-disclosure.md

 ### What we're doing about it

-- We have for several years enabled 2FA and third party application restrictions for the entire Homebrew GitHub organisation.
+- We have for several years enabled 2FA and third-party application restrictions for the entire Homebrew GitHub organisation.
 This was also recommended by the security researcher.
 - We enabled branch protection and required reviews on additional repositories as mentioned above.
 - We requested all Homebrew maintainers review and prune their personal access tokens and disable SMS fallback for 2FA.
 - The security researcher also recommended we consider using GPG signing for Homebrew/homebrew-core.
 The Homebrew project leadership committee took a vote on this and it was rejected non-unanimously due to workflow concerns.